IRS-Public/tax-withholding-estimator/README.md

-# Scriber
+# Tax Witholding Estimator

+An online website for a taxpayer to estimate their witholdings.

-A static site generator for creating forms that fill out Fact Graphs.
+Its powered by a static site generator that turns FlowXML into multi-page forms.

-Right now this is purpose-built for TWE, but I've done what I can to write it as generically as possible.
+Right now this static site generator purpose-built for TWE, but I've done what I can to write it as generically as possible.

 ## Setup

-You will need the Fact Graph downloaded and published to a local repository.
+TWE depends on the [Fact Graph](https://github.com/IRSDigitalService/fact-graph), which you will need to have published to a local repository.
+Simply download the Fact Graph and run `sbt compile publishLocal`.

+### Development Commands

+`make twe` - Output TWE to the `/out` directory
-`make dev` - Automatically recompile and run on code changes
+`make dev` - Same as above, but automatically recompile and re-run on code changes `make site` - Serve the static site out of the `/out` directory (requires npm installation) `make clean` - Clean all the build artifacts

 ## IDE Support